chriscremer/TPL/old/README.md

 - Fine = Multiplier * Goals_Dif
 - Positive Goals_Dif is good.

-How is it applied to the team?
-- Through the sub calc?

-Bug: Average Score is divided by 10, but there's 8 teams for week 2.
+Bug?: Average Score is divided by 10, but there's 8 teams for week 2.

 <br>